brandur/sorg/content/passages-drafts/002-japan.md

 The village has a narrow main road with nine bath houses built along it.
 Most of them don't have reception areas;
 instead there are two doors leading to the men's and women's baths that lead right off the street.
-Visitors get a master key from the _ryokan_ (a traditional Japanese inn) where they're staying and travel up and down the street visiting each one.
+Visitors are given a master key by the _ryokan_ (a traditional Japanese inn) where they're staying and travel up and down the street visiting each one.
 Most are clothed only in _yukata_ robes, with _geta_ sandals clacking against the stone as they make their slow journeys.
 It's said to be good fortune to make it to all nine of the baths in one day.

 ![Shibu Onsen](/assets/passages/002-japan/shibu-onsen@2x.jpg)